 Ear Infections: $50–$500

 Ear infections are common in dogs with floppy ears, like Basset Hounds and Cocker Spaniels.
-According to Spot Pet Insurance, basic treatment with wax-based antibiotic medications costs around $50, but total costs, including vet visits and diagnostics, typically range from $150-$250.
+Basic treatment with wax-based antibiotic medications costs around $50, but total costs, including vet visits and diagnostics, typically range from $150–$250.
+Pet insurance reviews can help you find plans that cover recurring ear infections.
 Modern fear-free practices have improved care but increased costs significantly.

 "Many pets need sedation, ear testing, thorough cleaning, and long-acting medications, bringing costs close to $500," explains Dr. Petryk.
 Severe cases requiring surgery can reach $2,000–$4,000, particularly when infections spread to the middle or inner ear.